victorlevasseur/YAPG-modding-doc/docs/components.md

 ## CustomDataComponent

-This is a special component, see [Lua runtime > Per entity instance storage](lua.md#per-entity-instance-storage) to understand howit should be used.
+This is a special component, see [Lua runtime > Per entity instance storage](lua.md#per-entity-instance-storage) to understand how it should be used.

 ## FinishLineComponent